wso2/docs-security/en/docs/security-announcements/cloud-security-bulletins/choreo/2025/index.md

 # Choreo Security Bulletins for 2025

-This section contains the security bulletins for Choreo
+This section contains the Choreo security bulletins for 2025

 * [2025 H1]({{#base_path#}}/security-announcements/cloud-security-bulletins/choreo/2025/choreo-2025-h1)